BimmerGestalt/AAIdrive/README.md

 Download the APK of the latest stable release from the [Releases page](https://github.com/hufman/AndroidAutoIdrive/releases/latest).
 Choose the one that says "sentry" to automatically upload crash reports, or choose "nonalytics" otherwise.
 After starting, the app should detect the Connected app and start waiting for the car connection.

 Also consider trying out the nightly build!
 It has the latest features and is a preview of the next release, so please consider installing the [Sentry build](https://androidautoidrive.s3.amazonaws.com/hufman/AndroidAutoIdrive/androidautoidrive-latest-master-nomap-sentry-release.apk) to automatically report crashes.
 The [nonalytics](https://androidautoidrive.s3.amazonaws.com/hufman/AndroidAutoIdrive/androidautoidrive-latest-master-nomap-nonalytics-release.apk) build is available too.
-If you'd like to try out the latest build, [download it here](https://androidautoidrive.s3.amazonaws.com/hufman/AndroidAutoIdrive/androidautoidrive-latest-master-nomap-nonalytics-release.apk)!

 Check out the [FAQ](https://hufman.github.io/AndroidAutoIdrive/faq.html) if you run into problems.